In the course of my own journey, I have seen a clear sequence relating to my desires. This sequence has run for over 30 years…

 The desires still arise because they are part of the incarnation.
 They are the nature of karma.
 What changes is the identification of the awareness with the desire or the identification of the awareness with the emotional states.
 When you are accustomed to and habituated to intense emotional reactions to this and that, the spiritual awakening which involves letting go of that is a mixed blessing.

 There is a period which is a very dark period, when you feel that you are losing the world but you are not gaining the spirit at the deepest level.
 St. John of the Cross refers to it as “the dark night of the soul”.
-At the more superficial level, the experience is one of the feeling of sadness as the worldly desires fall away.
+At a more superficial level, the experience is one of the feeling of sadness as the worldly desires fall away.
 Things that gave you so much pleasure start to be empty to you.
 But you’ve built your whole life around wanting them, and it is hard to accept the fact that everything you did up to that point is no longer relevant.

 If you have spent your whole life becoming somebody and having something, and then with awakening you turn around and you start the journey in the other direction of becoming nothing, becoming nobody and having nothing.
 It would seem to make the whole first part of life meaningless or some sort of error.